Part 5: Budgeting For a Cat (CAD Monthly and Annual Costs version) with free Calculator

 Microchipping is a one-time cost of around CAD 50–75, depending on your vet or rescue organization.

-Many shelters include the initial vaccine shots and microchipping in the adoption fee (both of mine did).
+Many shelters include the initial vaccine shots and microchipping in the adoption fee (which was in line with my own experience).

 What to budget: